Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-path-to-ga.md

 <!-- truncate -->

-**We will be addding functionality rapidly over the coming weeks.** In particular, keep an eye out for Databricks, BigQuery and Redshift support (in that order) in the coming weeks.
+**We will be adding functionality rapidly over the coming weeks.** In particular, keep an eye out for Databricks, BigQuery and Redshift support (in that order) in the coming weeks.

+The most popular dbt Labs packages (`dbt_utils`, `audit_helper`, `dbt_external_tables`, `dbt_project_evaluator`) are already compatible with Fusion.
+Some external packages may not work out of the box, but we plan to work with package maintainers to get them ready & working on Fusion.

 So when is Fusion going to be GA?
 We're targeting later this year for the full GA release, but hoping to asymptotically approach that much sooner.